-Dux award winners will receive a trip for themselves and their teacher to one of the Russell Group universities.
+Future Scholar Awards winners. receive a trip for themselves and their teacher to one of the Russell Group universities.

-Visits take place during the summer term, with reasonable costs - including supply cover - reimbursed by the Department.
+Visits take place during the summer term, with reasonable costs - including supply cover - reimbursed by the department.

-The Department wants to influence pupils’ aspirations early.
+The department wants to influence pupils’ aspirations early.
 Year 9 is before students have chosen which subjects to study and made up their minds about whether to apply for a university place.

 Parents play an important role in raising the aspirations of their children - however we think it is important that teachers attend the university day.